Ramkumar701/Data-Analyst-dashboard/README.md

 #Blinkit-Grocery-Sales-Data-Analysis (Interactive Dashboard creation using Power BI)
 ##Project Overview
-The Blinkit Grocery Sales Dashboard, built using Power BI, offers a comprehensive visual analysis of grocery sales performance.
-It includes key metrics such as total sales, profit, and quantity sold across various product categories and states.
-Interactive slicers and filters allow users to drill down into specific time periods, categories, or regions.
-Key visualizations include bar charts for top-selling items, pie charts for category-wise revenue distribution, and line graphs for monthly sales trends.
-The dashboard is designed to provide clear insights into business performance, helping stakeholders make informed decisions and identify high-performing products and markets.
+The Blinkit Grocery Sales Dashboard in Power BI provides a visual overview of sales, profit, and quantity data.
+It features interactive charts for category-wise performance and regional insights.